sydney-rd/1adventure-game/README.md

 # Text Adventure Game

-Go through the paths in the Escape the Labyrinth text adventure game.
+I created Escape the Labyrinth text adventure game, which was inspired by bright and punchy pixel art imagery.
 See where your journey leads you and try to escape with the lowest score possible!

-I was mostly inspired by pixel art images.
+This project was built using the Data Structure, Binary Tree.

+Please note - this project is still being improved and perfected!

 # How to Play

-Click start game.
-You will notice if you hit "cancel" it glitches - this is because you can't escape the game!!
-Click through the options and play the game.
+A fun, small detail to notice is when you are on the home screen, Escape the Labyrinth screen will <strong>glitch<strong> if you press "cancel."
+This is because once you are in the game you cannot quit.

 # Run

-Use Github Pages to open the HTML
+This project is deployed on [GitHub Pages](https://sydney-rd.github.io/text-adventure-game/)

+# Tech Stack

+This project is created with JavaScript, HTML, and CSS